istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **API**

-- [ ] API has had a thorough API review and is thought to be complete.
+- [ ] TOC has reviewed the API and determined it to be complete.

 **CLI**